groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/esign/pdf.en.md

 ############################# More Operations #####################
 more_operations:
     enable: true
-    title: "Explore the Full Scope of Our Features"
+    title: "Explore the full scope of our features"
     exclude: "esign"
     description: "We’re proud to offer a vast array of signature options and associated operations"
     items: